PythonSanSebastian/docstamp/README.rst

 Requirements
 ------------

-| Jinja2
-| gspread
+.. include:: requirements.txt

 Compatibility
 -------------
-Stampy is compatible with Python 2 and 3.
+DocStamp is compatible with Python 2 and 3.

 Licence